 Doll making is an ancient tradition.
-Shaping the divine female into a familiar form.
+Shaping divine source into a familiar form.
 My dolls are inspired by women on the threshold.
 One with a foot in this world and a foot in the otherworld.
 They are often faceless, which allows you to project your own story or maybe they hint at their origins.
 They are familiar with ancestors and spirits and the ways of magic.

 These dolls are made entirely from wool by a technique called needle felting in which I use a single barbed to mould a 3d shape in wool by thousands of repetitive hand actions by the needle.